Taking the stadium tour of Old Trafford at Manchester United really brings home the fact…

 They offer several tours, two of which are pretty standard for clubs:

-But they have two other tours that sound amazing.
+But they have another tour that sound amazing.

 I only found out about this option during my regular tour, so I didn’t get to do it.
 Here is a panorama from the top tier, featuring the Georgie accent of our cool guide: